openUC2/openUC2.github.io/docs/02_Toolboxes/02_ElectronicsBox/01_automation_intro.md

 ![](./IMAGES/EXP_1_Serial/Electronics_Box_4.png)

 3. In your Chrome browser and click on "Connect."
-A dialog will prompt you to select the COM port for your ESP32, which should show as `CP 20x`.
+A dialog will prompt you to select the COM port for your ESP32.
 Once connected, you can install the latest firmware by simply clicking the "Install" button.
 If nothing shows up, you can install the drivers from the following propmpt that results when you hit anywhere on the screen:

 ![](./IMAGES/EXP_1_Serial/Electronics_Box_3.png)

 4. Wait until the firmware has been flashed successfully.

-### Step 2: Connecting and Testing the Web Interface
+### Step 3: Connecting and Testing the Web Interface
 1. After flashing the firmware, go to the testing section on the same website.
 You’ll find buttons to control the motor and LEDs (This can be tested with the hardware connected or with only the ESP32 connected via USB)

 ![](./IMAGES/EXP_1_Serial/Electronics_Box_2.png)